Plan Your Visit

 8 Navy Street, Oakville

 Limited free visitor parking is available next to the museum.
-Free two-hour parking is available along Navy and Front Street within the posted areas.
-Visit the real-time parking map for additional parking areas in Downtown Oakville.
+Check the real-time parking map to see more parking options downtown.

 The entrance, ground floor exhibits and restrooms at Erchless Estate are wheelchair accessible.
 Exhibits on the ground floor include the 1920s kitchen, butler's pantry, parlour and sitting room inside the restored Chisholm family home.